LlokieHere/MaternaDB2/README.md

 - whole prenatal care module
 - Finalize Database
-- Finalize appointment module since there are some xolumns that weren't used in the appointment module
+- Finalize appointment module
+-   -there are some xolumns that weren't used in the appointment module -merge address and emergency contact table to patient_profile

 # MATERNADB: Integrated Maternal Health Information System